 Beginning at age 14, a transition plan for the student’s future will begin to be developed.
 At age 16, the IEP will list a multi-year plan for promoting movement from school to the student’s desired post-school outcomes.

-Annual measurable goals may be developed that are related to the core curriculum standards through the general education curriculum, unless otherwise required according to the students educational needs.
+Annual measurable goals are developed that are related to the core curriculum standards through the general education curriculum, unless otherwise required according to the students educational needs.
 Progress reporting methods will be included in an IEP.
 The IEP will explain the extent, if any, to which the student will not participate with non-disabled peers in the general education class and in extracurricular and non academic settings.

 Parental consent is required in order to implement the initial IEP.
 The program and services recommended therein will not begin prior to signed consent.